 The example below displays the output from a docker pull command:

-docker pull output.
+docker pull output.10. docker ps

 Thru default, this command displays the tick list of all of the running packing containers.
 On the other hand, you’ll be capable to add a flag to tick list packing containers in line with attributes similar to disk usage dimension, attached packing containers, and labels.